Pegietix/Gladiatus/README.md

 ## __Setup__

-This project is in progress
-:warning: __It is not completed, working program__ :warning: :sparkles:
+:warning: __This project is in progress.
+It is not completed, working program__ :warning:

 These instructions will get you a copy of the project on your local machine for development and testing purposes